osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

             ofport_request=2
 ```

-In our case we want also to attach VM to OVS-DPDK, so we create two virtual ports (type=dpdkvhostuser).
+In our case we want also to attach VM to OVS-DPDK, so we create also two virtual ports (type=dpdkvhostuser).
 These ports will be later used by VM.

 ```
 sudo ovs-vsctl add-port br0 dpdkvhostuser0 -- set Interface dpdkvhostuser0 type=dpdkvhostuser ofport_request=3